currawong-project/caw/examples/examples.md

 - Automatic user interface generation.
 - Large collection of data flow unit processors.

+### Example 01 - Write a sine signal to an audio file.

 __caw__ programs are described using a slightly extended form of JSON.
 In this example the program is contained in the dictionary labeled `sine_file_01` and